wernerth94/A-Cross-Domain-Benchmark-for-Active-Learning/README.md

 For full parallelism set `restarts` to 1 and execute 50 runs with increasing `run_ids`\
 This will automatically collect the results after each finished run and store it in `<dataset>/<query_size>/<agent>/accuracies.csv`

-Here is an example how to run 6 seeded runs in three different levels of parallelism \
+Here is an example how to run 6 seeded runs with three different levels of parallelism \
 ![](doc/img/parallel_runs_example.png)

 ## Structure